 - Create an account on no-ip, then create a domain (either pay to register a domain, or use one of the free ones available).

-- Build and install the client.
-I have found you can install the binary using pkg, but the only way to create the binary configuration file is with the port, so you might as well compile it yourself anyway.
+- Update your ports tree, then build and install the client.
+I found you can install the binary using pkg, but the only way to create the binary configuration file seems to with the port.

 - Create the client configuration file.